-The extreme conditions of Caracas serve to illuminate key questions of the role of public space, land rights, and inclusionary design strategies for a healthier civil society in ways that renders them legible in less extreme circumstances elsewhere.
-As in previous symposia in 2008 and 2013, the Summer 2014 Designing for Life Symposium will invite the professionals and educators of the region to convene in the relative calm and quiet of Boston to gather strength for the challenges yet to come.
-This event marks the conclusion of a three-week Community Design workshop on how to use the significant spatial assets of the Boston Housing Authority, the MBTA, and adjacent institutions to design for social transformation at the Roxbury-Longwood transition.
-Exhibitions and Symposium discussions will address the translation of principles, practices and dispositions between Caracas, Medellín and Boston.
+The third Designing For Life Symposium: Violence and Cities in September 2016 at Wentworth Institute of Technology's Boston campus brings together some of the clearest and most hopeful voices on how design has, and can again, play a role in breaking political deadlocks, offer hope to otherwise disparate factions of society, and consolidate new alliances around shared visions for change.
+The extreme conditions of Caracas and other cities trapped in cycles of violence, and the recent memory of similar threats in Medellín serve to illuminate questions around the role of public space, policing strategies and urban form, land rights, and inclusionary design strategies for a healthier civil society in ways that renders them legible in less extreme circumstances elsewhere.
+As in previous symposia in 2008 and 2013, the 2016 Designing for Life Symposium will invite the professionals and educators of the region to convene to consolidate the lessons of past successes and strategize approaches and initiatives in the face of new and ongoing challenges.
+Exhibitions and Symposium discussions address the translation of principles, practices and dispositions between Caracas, Medellín and Boston.